gbv/cocoda-prototype/README.md

 2. Make sure you have installed cpanminus.

-## Running the server

-Either install required Perl modules in your default Perl include path with

-    cpanm --installdeps . # add sudo if installing to system perl

-and start the server with

-    perl -Ilib bin/app.psgi
+## Local usage

+All required commands for local usage can be executed via `Makefile`.
+Both perlbrew and default system perl are supported but perlbrew must be switched off to build a Debian package.

+### Install dependencies

-or install required Perl modules to the `local/` directory as required by the final Debian package.
-There is a makefile to do so with
+Install required Perl modules to perlbrew or to the `local/` directory with:

     make deps

-followed by
+### Run unit tests

+    make test

+Server tests are located in directory `t/`.

+### Start the server

     make start

-## Running unit tests

-With required modules in your default Perl include path:

-    prove -l t

-With required modules in `local/`:

-    make test
+By default the local server is accessible at <http://localhost:5000/>.

 ## Building a Debian package